 Using customer data to measure the Dopamine Effect

 The final stage of creating personalized experiences is tracking the effectiveness of your marketing efforts.
 While you can’t measure dopamine itself, it is possible to analyze strategies by looking at data.
-There are three key methods to doing this:
+There are three key methods for doing this:

 Transactional analytics combine data from in-store POS systems, mobile channels, and online orders for a granular view of customer buying behavior.
 Using this information, brands can uncover purchasing trends and infer what offers or tactics are triggering dopamine.